orbeon/orbeon-forms-doc/form-runner/feature/lease.md

 ![Message showing the user relinquished the lease](../images/lease-relinquished.png)

+[SINCE Orbeon Forms 2024.1] The lease feature is also available in Form Builder, where it prevents multiple users from concurrently editing the same form definition.

 ## Enabling the lease feature

 By default, the lease feature is disabled.
 It is enabled when the following conditions are met: